 3/ Redwood or Whitewood Cladding?

-Garden sheds are normally made using softwood timber in either European redwood or whitewood deal timber.
+Garden sheds and well as garden offices are normally made using softwood timber in either European redwood or whitewood deal timber.
 However, redwood timber is the optimal option and you will find this on the better range of garden sheds. the advantage redwood deal has over whitewood, which would normally be used on cheap garden sheds, is that the redwood is normally much slower growing.
 This means the grain in the wood is tighter together and therefore stronger.
 The whitewood deal grows very quickly meaning the grain is wider apart.
 In comparison to redwood, which has slightly wax feel to it, is very dry and porous.
 Also, any knows in redwood tend to be more stable than whitewood.
 The knots in whitewood tend to be very small and can be prone to falling out.

 4/ Shiplap or Feather edge?

 Timber cladding comes in different types and the main two are shiplap or feather edge.
 You find that feather edge is often used on cheaper sheds but, provided, it’s quite thick and cut out of 1in (25mm) boards with a good overlap will provide a pleasing looking traditional building.
 But always check how thick it is and how much does it overlap each board.

 Shiplap is a modern sleek looking timber and is produced from sawn timbers by being planed down in the factory.
 This gives it a nice smooth finish which is the most popular option nowadays.